Marcin1990x/electrical-protocols-manager-ui/README.md

 - generating PDF protocol file with preview in application
 - saving generated PDF in application directory with name given by user
 - saving all application data to file which is loading on application startup

+## Generated PDF protocol includes:
+- title page with electricians information, protocol title, protocol number, client's data, measurement dates and conditions, comments
+- each measurement on separate page, room by room.
+Measurement general information and entries values with results
+- legend page with description of all added measurements
+- pages with theory for measurements
+- page with electricians data
+- page with calculated statistics

 ## Backend repository
 https://github.com/Marcin1990x/electrical-protocols-manager